thelindat/fivem/ext/native-decls/GetRegisteredCommands.md

 object GET_REGISTERED_COMMANDS();
 ```

-Returns all commands that are registered in the command system.
 The data returned adheres to the following layout:
 ```
 [
 {
-"name": "cmdlist"
+"name": "cmdlist",
+"arity": -1,
 },
 {
-"name": "command1"
+"name": "command1",
+"arity": -1,
 }
 ]
 ```

 ## Return value
-An object containing registered commands.
+Returns all commands that are registered in the command system.